MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 ```

 ### -RemoveExchangeLocation
-The RemoveExchangeLocation parameter removes email messages as a location from the policy.
-A valid for this parameter is All.
+The RemoveExchangeLocation parameter removes email messages from the policy.
+The only valid value for this parameter is All.

-You can't use this parameter if email (the value Exchange) is in use by any of the rules.
+You can't use this parameter if email (the value Exchange) is used by any of the associated rules.

 ```yaml
 Type: MultiValuedProperty